GSA/smartpay-website/src/content/policies-and-audits/policies.md

 **Date Issued:** September 6, 2013

-**Description:** This Memo is a response to Public Law (P.L.)
+This Memo is a response to Public Law (P.L.)
 112-194, the Government Charge Card Abuse Prevention Act of 2012.
 It provides supplemental guidance to the OMB Circular A-123, Appendix B.

 [Learn more about OMB Memorandum M-13-21](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2013/m-13-21.pdf)